This post is a part of a series on Science For Justice

 It was this masked face that led my mother’s uncle to respond with “much worse” and it was this face that had kept his life, sexual orientation, and diagnosis a secret from everyone he loved.
 Resiliency in this community is the pulsing, beating heart allowing them to overcome adversity, despite this diagnostic label.
 This resiliency has been tested repeatedly, yet this community has continued to laugh, sing, advocate, and share their experiences, shining bright and dispelling the grim social pressures casting a shadow on their lives.
 The time has come for the American people to enact change; let us collectively stand behind a relentlessly strong community who need not hide behind any mask.

-Maral Aghvinian is a doctoral student at Fordham University in the Bronx, NY specializing in clinical neuropsychology.
+Maral Aghvinian is a March For Science NYC Diversity Scholar and doctoral student at Fordham University in the Bronx, NY specializing in clinical neuropsychology.
 Her research interests include the intersection between neurocognitive functioning, health behaviors, cross-cultural issues, and health disparities in highly stigmatized, chronic disorders.
-Maral’s primary goal is to use a biopsychosociocultural framework to better understand the relationship between the role of stigma and factors that contribute to disparate health outcomes in underrepresented populations.
-By conducting clinically informed research, she hopes to eradicate the climate of stigma surrounding mental health, especially in marginalized groups.

 Science Network Voices gives Equation readers access to the depth of expertise and broad perspective on current issues that our Science Network members bring to UCS.
 The views expressed in Science Network posts are those of the author alone.